Data Warehouse Concepts: Types, Examples, and Link to Big Data

 Companies seek to adopt custom big data solutions to unlock useful information that can help improve decision-making.
 These solutions help drive revenue, increase profitability, and cut customer churn thanks to the comprehensive information collected and available in one place.

 Data warehouse implementation entails advantages in terms of making informed decisions.
-It provides comprehensive insights into what is going on within a company, while big data can be in the shape of massive but disorganized datasets.
+Companies that use data warehouse in their organizations get comprehensive insights into what is going on within a company, while big data can be in the shape of massive but disorganized datasets.
 However, big data can be later used for data warehousing.

 Running a data-driven business means dealing with billions of data on in-house and external operations, consumers, and regulations.
 Implementation of up-to-date data warehouse solutions facilitates data-related tasks and helps business owners forecast development perspectives and opportunities for growth.
 Click To Tweet